5l1v3r1/dashboard-3/readme.md

 ## Development status

 Dashboard is ready to use.
-The following work remains:
+The following work remains and help is welcome:

 - translations required for everything in /languages please help
+- add sorting and searching table data to the APIs and UIs
+- add signin throttling
+- add api throttling
+- add UI for setting user language preference
+- add server handler to substitute preferred language HTML
+- add hooks for 2FA
+- needs module for API keys
+- needs module for logs

 ## Local documentation